“Where d’you think I’m gonna find that kinda money?” asked Shelly Green, pulling on her dog’s lead. “Sit, Earl, sit!”

 “For Chrissakes, Shelly, you’re only a cleaner.
 They can get someone else from the agency.
 No offence.”

 Mavis deposited her ample backside on a garden chair and took out her laptop.
-“When in Rome, do as the Romans.
+“Listen, kiddo, when in Rome, do as the Romans.
 You’ll get used to jungle life, and I’ll be with you, I’m the tour guide, don’t forget.”
 She tapped on the keyboard.
-The flight leaves on the 22nd December.
+The flight leaves on the 22nd of December.
 Just think, you’ll get to celebrate New Year in the jungles of New Guinea!”

 “Oh, yeah, singing Old Lang Syne with a bunch of sweaty, spear-waving pygmies – no thank you!
 Anyway, I’ve got to take Earl for a walk.
 Have some more prosecco, I’ll be back in half an hour.”